 It turns out that Pat Benatar was right.
 Love IS a battlefield.
 But wait, there’s more.
 Life is a battlefield, too.

 For months now, I have been slogging along through the trenches.
-Every once in a while I 20131120_092030_resizedget a glimpse of blue sky or the scent of flowers in the breeze.
+Every once in a while I get a glimpse of blue sky or the scent of flowers in the breeze.
 But mostly there’s been battles and mud and heavy loads.

 Some of it, I’m sure, is my own doing.
 A byproduct of my own sometimes dysfunctional approach to challenges.
 But a lot of it is out of my control.
 I see the struggles and suffering of those I hold dear, and I feel like I’m caught in a battle.